COVESA/cdsp/cdsp/knowledge-layer/README.md

    sudo apt-get install cmake  # For Linux
    ```

+   On Windows you can get an installer here: https://cmake.org/download/.

+   Make sure you have Windows SDK 10 installed.
+To check start the Visual Studio Installer (https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/) and look for Visual Studio Build Tools.
+Here look for the component 'Desktop development with C++' and install it if required.

 ## Project Setup

 **Build the WebSocket Client**:

-   The WebSocket client is located in the `connector/websocket-client/` directory.
+   The WebSocket client is located in the `cdsp/knowledge_layer/` directory.
 To build it from this directory:

    ```bash
    # Create a build directory